wp292519413/adb-idea/README.md

 ----
 fix bugs on 2021-07-31:
 1. uninitialized.application.id
-2. adapet to Android Studio Arctic Fox
+2. adapt to Android Studio Arctic Fox
 ----

 The following commands are provided: